oskarsrozitis/ubiquiti/README.md

 ## Prerequisites

 Ensure you have Node.js (version 16.x or later) and npm installed on your machine to run this project.
+For build you might need Live Server for VS Code to run this app.

 ## Installation and running for development